guillaumebort/mison/README.md

 ## Conclusion

-__fastJson__ is super fast :) This mison implementation starts being more performant at the `long` test case (around 1kb).
+This mison implementation starts being more performant at the `long` test case (around 1kb).
 The overhead of the native call makes it less interesting for small json.

+Perhaps it is possible to reduce this overhead (for example by using offheap memory directly from JVM code, and then just sharing a raw pointer with the native code).
+But for now I'm not convinced that for the common use case it will be possible to do something better as something like FastJson on the JVM.